 The effect of this high sugar content is to make you feel great – for a very short time!
 Relatively pure sugars like these are absorbed quickly by the body and spike your blood sugar.
 This gives you a temporary high but soon leaves you craving for more.
 I’ve mentioned the addictive qualities of sugar before – some studies have found it to be more addictive than cocaine, nicotine or alcohol.

 ‘Crystalline fructose and cane sugar’ are listed as ingredient #2 on the Vitaminwater label.
 If you’re familiar with labeling practices, you’ll know that the higher an ingredient appears on the label, the more of it the product contains.
-So these sugars are the second largest ingredient in Vitaminwater, besides water itself.
+And often these sugars will be ‘disguised’ under several different names.
+In this case, sugars are the second largest ingredient in Vitaminwater, besides water itself.

 Yet Vitaminwater has consistently been marketed as a healthy alternative to other sodas and soft drinks.
 Their marketing has included phrases like ‘nutrient-enhanced water beverage’, but should that really read ‘sugar-enhanced water beverage’?

-So what is Coca-Cola’s defense?
+What is Coca-Cola’s defense?
 You might think that they would pull out all the stops to show how healthy Vitaminwater really is.
-Well, no… In a recent court briefing the lawyer representing Coca-Cola claimed that “no consumer could reasonably be misled into thinking Vitaminwater was a healthy beverage.”
+Well, no… In a recent court briefing, the lawyer representing Coca-Cola claimed that “no consumer could reasonably be misled into thinking Vitaminwater was a healthy beverage.”
 So despite all the marketing and packaging that implies otherwise, they have acknowledged that Vitaminwater was never designed to be healthy.

 For Candida sufferers, following a low-sugar diet is one of the key elements in any good Candida treatment plan.
-In my Candida treatment program I include shopping lists, comprehensive tables of foods to eat and avoid, and lots of tasty recipes that won’t make your Candida worse.
+In our Candida treatment program we include shopping lists, comprehensive tables of foods to eat and avoid, and lots of tasty recipes that won’t make your Candida worse.